vtex/faststore/docs/wip/what-is-jamstack.md

 Jamstack allows us to trade build time for performance.
 By pre-rendering the markup of our websites we are able to make them readily available with a [Content Delivering Network ](https://jamstack.org/glossary/cdn/)(CDN) avoiding unnecessary round trips to servers.
 And even though the content held by CDN's is static, it does not mean that the sites are static.
 In fact, with a process called [hydration](https://reactjs.org/docs/react-dom.html#hydrate) all the power of client-side Javascript and APIs is still available with the advantage that all the static content is immediately ready.

-#### Developer Experience

-Another change that comes with this architecture is in the way of developing.
-It is not dependant on proprietary technology, it is built on tools and conventions vastly available.
-This makes the code more accessible and more customizable, permits local development, eases debugging, and facilitates finding talented developers with the skills to work with our stores.

-We continue to provide security, scale, maintainability, portability, [best practices](https://jamstack.org/best-practices/), and much more out of the box.
-But now with more transparency, freedom to customize almost everything, and showing hints about how to avoid changes that endanger your site's performance. <!-- here I thought about linking to an explanation  of how we enforce paying attention to performance also-->
+### Better developer experience

+Since the JAMstack architecture is not dependant on any proprietary set of tools, developers can benefit from more freedom to work with their favorite technologies.

+Consequently, finding talented developers to build your website's storefront becomes easier, your website code becomes more accessible, debugging becomes faster and local development becomes possible.

+By adopting the JAMstack architecture, we continue to afford a scalable, secure, and maintainable solution out of the box, but now with more mechanisms to improve performance and transparency for storefront customization.